Hero image for: Google Unleashes Gemma 4: Apache 2.0 and the Open-Weight AI Landscape

 MoE here is not mystique—it is a VRAM–quality trade for self-hosted and fine-tuned work.
 31B dense is the headline tier for benchmark readers; 26B MoE is the tier we watch for cost-per-token reality on consumer/prosumer GPUs once quantization lands.
 SignalStack’s signal on models is almost always: community packaging beats launch scores.

-Closing note: If you read one follow-on metric, make it community-quantized and fine-tuned adoption—that is where product fit shows up.
+Closing note: Gemma 4 is competing less on a single leaderboard score than on freedom for buildersApache 2.0 clarity, redistribution, and where inference runs.
+If you read one follow-on metric, make it community-quantized and fine-tuned adoption—that is where product fit shows up.
 Arena placement is a snapshot; ecosystem is the movie.

 License disclaimer: This article is journalism and analysis, not legal advice.
 Apache 2.0 has conditions (e.g. notice, attribution).
 Always read the official license text and involve counsel for product shipping decisions.